Plushenko eager to upstage Chan, silence critics

 Their ability to whiz around the ice while weaving in and out of spellbinding lifts and intricate choreography can leave awe-struck spectators feeling rather breathless.

-They have won their last 11 competitions, are unbeaten for 22 months and are favorites to become the first Americans to win the ice dance gold at a Winter Games.
+They have won their last 11 competitions, are unbeaten for 22 months and are favourites to become the first Americans to win the ice dance gold at a Winter Games.

 Their intense North American rivalry with training mates and friends Tessa Virtue and Scott Moir, the 2010 Olympic champions from Canada, will also spice up the competition.